 - Procedure rules, polices and internal management processes are established for Financial Management, Procurement, Health and Safety, Confidential Reporting ("Whistleblowing")', Complaints Handling, Ani-Fraud, Bribery and Corruption and Records Management, including security of information and information sharing. - Codes of conduct, defining the standards of behaviour for the Commissioner, Assistant Police and Crime Commissioners, Members of the Strategic Policing and Crime Board, Statutory Officers and Staff. - The Joint Scheme of Corporate Governance sets out in detail the respective roles and functions of the Commissioner and Chief Constable, outlining all significant decisions which are consented or delegated and which are of a statutory, financial or management nature. - A Decision Making Policy is in place which establishes the approach and principles of decision-making.
 All decisions made by the Commissioner are recorded and published on line for transparency. - A Joint Audit Committee (with the Chief Constable) is responsible for independent assurance on the adequacy of the risk management framework and the associated control environment, the independent scrutiny of the Chief Constable's and PCC 's financial performance to the extent that it affects the Chief Constable and PCC's exposure to risk and weakens the control environment.
-The Joint Audit Committee has an independent Chair, as identified by the Home Office's Code of Practice for Financial Management and CIPFA's Audit Committee Practical Guidance for Local Authorities.
+The Joint Audit Committee has appointed an independent Chair, as identified by the Home Office's Code of Practice for Financial Management and CIPFA's Audit Committee - Practical Guidance for Local Authorities.
 An independent member has also been appointed to the Joint Audit Committee. - The PCC has a Corporate Risk Strategy and Register, prepared and reviewed by senior management.
-The Joint Audit Committee is responsible for independent assurance on the adequacy of the risk management framework. - Procedural rules, policies and internal management procedures are established for financial management. - Oversight of the management of change and transformation within the Force. - Ensuring the Commissioner's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) and, where they do not, explain why they deliver the same impact. - An External Audit function reports to "those charged with governance" in respect of the Annual Accounts. - Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful. - Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training. - Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - Developing good governance arrangements in respect of partnership and other joint working arrangements. - The Commissioner provides information to External Audit to enable them to provide assurance. - The Commissioner also ensures External Audits recommendations are implemented.
+The Joint Audit Committee is responsible for independent assurance on the adequacy of the risk management framework. - Procedural rules, policies and internal management procedures are established for financial management. - Oversight of the management of change and transformation within the Force. - Ensuring the Commissioner's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) and, where they do not, explain why they deliver the same impact. - An External Audit function reports to "those charged with governance" in respect of the Annual Accounts. - Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful. - Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training. - Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - Developing good governance arrangements in respect of partnership and other joint working arrangements.